-- (1) An approved maintenance organisation shall have an accountable manager acceptable to the Authority and with sufficient authority for ensuring that all the necessary resources are available to support the approved maintenance organisation. - (2) The approved maintenance organisation shall have qualified personnel with proven competence in civil aviation available and serving in the following positions or their equivalent- - (a) base maintenance manager; - (b) line maintenance manager; - (c) workshop manager; - (d) quality manager; and - (e) safety manager. - (3) For the purposes of subregulation (2), "competence in civil aviation" means that an individual has a technical qualification and management experience acceptable to the Authority for the position. - (4) The Authority may approve positions, other than those listed in subregulation (2), if the approved maintenance organisation is able to show that it can perform the approved functions safely under the direction of fewer or different categories of management personnel - (5) The approved maintenance organisation shall make temporal arrangements to ensure continuity of supervision of its functions if maintenance is conducted in the absence of any required management Personnel. - (6) A person serving in a required management position in an approved maintenance organisation shall not serve in a similar position in any other approved maintenance organisation without the approval of the Authority.
+- (1) An approved maintenance organisation shall have an accountable manager, acceptable to the authority. - (2) An approved maintenance organisation shall have other qualified personnel with proven competence in civil aviation who shall serve in the following positions or their equivalent- - (a) head of base maintenance; - (b) head of line maintenance:

+- (c) head of workshop; - (d) head of quality; and - (e) head of safety. - (3) For the purposes of subregulation (2), "competence in civil aviation" means technical qualification and management experience of an individual acceptable to the authority. - (4) The authority may approve positions, other than those listed in subregulation (2), where the approved maintenance organisation is able to show that it can perform the approved functions safely under the direction of fewer or different categories of management personnel subject to the size and complexity of the approved maintenance organisation. - (5) The approved maintenance organisation shall make temporal arrangements to ensure continuity of supervision of its functions if maintenance is conducted in the absence of any required management personnel. - (6) A person serving in a required management position in an approved maintenance organisation shall not serve in a similar position in another approved maintenance organisation without the approval of the authority. - (7) The approved maintenance organisation shall employ the necessary personnel to plan, perform, supervise, inspect and release the work to be performed.